Alex Roe: Career

 Roe first appeared in an advertisement for Milky Way as a child.
 He made his acting debut in 2000 in the horror film The Calling when he was 10 years old.
 Roe also played the lead role of Jay Keaton in CITV's 2005 children's science fiction series The Fugitives.

 Jennifer Saunders saw him performing in a school production of Our Country's Good and asked him to audition for her comedy Jam & Jerusalem.
 After appearing in this production in 2009, he began to land more acting roles.
 In 2010, Roe played Elliott Baden, a popular competitive swimmer in BBC Two's teen drama The Cut.
 In 2011, Roe appeared in guest appearances in episodes of Holby City as Connor Lane, Doctors as Matt Goonan, Hollyoaks as Toby, and The Jury as Schoolboy.

 In 2014, Roe landed his first television role in the United States and played the male lead as Luke Holt in ABC Family's tennis drama film Unstrung.
 He relocated to Los Angeles and worked in a number of Hollywood films.
 Roe played one of the lead roles, Evan Walker, in the 2016 science fiction film The 5th Wave, followed with a starring role as Holt Anthony in the 2017 horror film Rings.

 Roe co-starred with Timothée Chalamet in the coming-of-age film Hot Summer Nights, which premiered at the South by Southwest festival in March 2017, and was released the next year.
 Also in 2018, he played the leading role as a country singer in Forever My Girl, and learned to sing for the role; and started playing the lead role as Ben Pownall in Freeform's TV series, Siren.

+Personal life

+Since 2016, Roe has been in a relationship with American artist Monica Noonan.